Dissolution of Czechoslovakia

-The dissolution of Czechoslovakia, which took effect on 31 December 1992, was the self-determined partition of the federal republic of Czechoslovakia into the independent countries of the Czech Republic and Slovakia.
-Both mirrored the Czech Socialist Republic and the Slovak Socialist Republic, which had been created in 1969 as the constituent states of the Czechoslovak Socialist Republic until the end of 1989.
+The dissolution of Czechoslovakia, (Note: Rozdělení Československa; Rozdelenie Československa) which took effect on 31 December 1992, was the self-determined partition of the Czech and Slovak Federative Republic into the independent countries of the Czech Republic and Slovakia.
+These mirrored the Czech Socialist Republic and the Slovak Socialist Republic, which had been created in 1969 as the constituent states of the Czechoslovak Socialist Republic until the end of 1989.

 It is sometimes known as the Velvet Divorce, a reference to the bloodless Velvet Revolution of 1989, which had led to the end of the rule of the Communist Party of Czechoslovakia.
-The dissolution of Czechoslovakia is clearly linked to the end of the Cold War and the dissolution of other Eastern Bloc countries such as the Dissolution of the Soviet Union and the Breakup of Yugoslavia.
+The dissolution of Czechoslovakia is closely linked to the end of the Cold War and the dissolution of other Eastern Bloc countries such as the Dissolution of the Soviet Union and the Breakup of Yugoslavia.
 Unlike Yugoslavia, which was also created in 1918 and disappeared in 1992, Czechoslovakia did not experience violent clashes due to nationalism, which in the case of Yugoslavia led to the Yugoslav Wars.
+Its dissolution was also viewed as unpopular especially at the time, with criticism as to why no referendum was held.

+Though peaceful, a similar earlier attempt that dissolved Czechoslovakia took place in 1939 when Nazi Germany partitioned the country into two client states, Protectorate of Bohemia and Moravia and First Slovak Republic.
+The easternmost region of Carpathia, historically called Transcarpathia, Transcarpathian Ruthenia, or Subcarpathian Ruthenia, became Carpatho-Ukraine, before being annexed into Hungary, and later the Soviet Union in 1946, where it exists today as part of Ukraine as Zakarpattia Oblast.

 Background

-Czechoslovakia was created with the dissolution of Austria-Hungary at the end of World War I. In 1918, a meeting took place in the American city of Pittsburgh, at which the future Czechoslovak President Tomáš Garrigue Masaryk and other Czech and Slovak representatives signed the Pittsburgh Agreement, which promised a common state consisting of two equal nations: Slovaks and Czechs.
+Czechoslovakia was created with the dissolution of Austria-Hungary at the end of World War I. In 1918, at a meeting in the American city of Pittsburgh, the future Czechoslovak President Tomáš Garrigue Masaryk and other Czech and Slovak representatives signed the Pittsburgh Agreement, which promised a common state consisting of two equal nations: Slovaks and Czechs.
 However, the Czechoslovak Constitution of 1920 specified a single "Czechoslovak nation".

 In subsequent years, there were political tensions in the new country between Czechoslovakists and those seeking greater autonomy for the Slovaks in particular.

 In March 1939, with pressure from Adolf Hitler, the First Slovak Republic was created as a satellite state of Germany with limited sovereignty.
 The alignment with the Soviet Union after World War II oversaw the reunification into the Third Czechoslovak Republic.

 In 1968, the Constitutional Law of Federation reinstated an official federal structure of the 1917 type, but during the Normalization Period in the 1970s, Gustáv Husák, despite being a Slovak himself, returned most control to Prague.
 That approach encouraged a regrowth of Slovak separatism after the fall of communism.